mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/mvc/2022-12-12-spring-mvc-with-gulp-and-webpack.md

 > If you skip this step, you will probably be lost in the configuration !!

-We have to disable thymeleaf cache in the local environment. **Otherwise your changes won't be reflected to the browser.** Update the application-local.properties (for local environment).
-Update the properties file:
+We have to disable thymeleaf cache in the local environment. **Otherwise your changes won't be reflected to the browser.** Update the application-local.properties :

 ```properties
 spring.thymeleaf.cache=false